 Rosh Hashanah, the Jewish New Year, is one of the biggest celebrations of the year for Jewish communities and is regarded as one of the holiest days in the faith.
 Not only is it the Jewish New Year, but it also marks the beginning of ten days of repentance for the sins we committed the past year and our vow to do better in the coming year.

 On Rosh Hashanah, it is customary to eat foods that symbolize the good things we hope and pray for in the coming year.
 Certain foods are symbols and reminders of our hopes for a sweet and happy new year.
-To learn about the traditional foods eaten on Rosh Hashanah, see How to Have a Happy and Healthy Jewish New Year and see last year’s recipes in Happy Rosh Hashanah!
+To learn about the traditional foods eaten on Rosh Hashanah, see How to Have a Happy and Healthy Jewish New Year and also check out the recipes in Happy Rosh Hashanah!
 Celebrate the New Year With These 18 Meatless and Dairy-Free Recipes.
-In celebration of the New Year, here are 15 vegan recipes to help you celebrate this joyous holiday.
+In celebration of the New Year, here are 15 vegan Rosh Hashanah recipes from the Food Monster App to help you celebrate this joyous holiday.

 1. Matzo Ball Vegetable Soup

 Not all traditional and customary holiday dishes are symbolic; some are just delicious.
-Serve up a bowl of tradition with a vegan twist with this Matzo Ball Soup.
+Serve up a bowl of tradition with a vegan twist with this Matzo Ball Soup by Jennifer Strohmeyer.
 There’s also a gluten-free option for the matzo balls, so everybody wins!

 2. Potato Kugel Cups

 A traditional kugel is a casserole made from egg noodles or casserole.
-These lightened-up, oil-free mini Kugel Cups are made by spiralizing potatoes and combining it with onion, garlic, paprika, and cornstarch to hold it all together.
+These lightened-up, oil-free mini Kugel Cups by Annie Markowitz are made by spiralizing potatoes and combining it with onion, garlic, paprika, and cornstarch to hold it all together.
 They’re easy to whip up, savory, and satisfying.

 3. Cinnamon Apple Chunk Cake